asharma2006/Consolidation-project/README.md

 - Game End Conditions
 `check_game_end` manages the 16-round cap and handles "shoot the moon" victory conditions.

+## Known Limitations
+- **Player Hand Visibility:** Since the game runs in the terminal, both players can potentially see each other's hands.
+In a phyiscal game, the cards would be private.
+A more advanced version would implement hidden input or separate player screens.
+- **No Score Saving:** Scores and game results are not saved to a file or persistent storage after the game ends.
+-**No Undo/Redo Functionality:** Once a move in made, it cannot be reversed.
+A more advanced version might include turn history and undo capabilities.

 ## Code Structure
 - `Card` class: Represents a card with suit and value.
 Includes string formatting for display.
 - `Deck` class: Manages the full deck, draws, and card revealing.
 - `Player` class: Handles each player's hand and actions like drawing and playing cards.
-- `main()` function: Orchestrates the game loop, turn-taking, score tracking, and rule enforcement
+- `main()` function: Orchestrates the game loop, turn-taking, score tracking, and rule enforcement.